 -

-To allow your Qumulo instance to report metrics to Qumulo, your AWS VPC must have outbound Internet connectivity through a NAT gateway or a firewall.
+To allow your Qumulo cluster to report metrics to Qumulo, your AWS VPC must have outbound Internet connectivity through a NAT gateway or a firewall.
 Your instance shares no file data during this process.

 Important